im360john/gateway/README.md

 ## What is Centralmind/Gateway

-Simple way to expose your db to AI-Agent via OpenAPI or MCP-SSE protocols.
+Simple way to expose your database to AI-Agent via MCP or OpenAPI 3.1 protocols.

 ```bash
 docker run -p 9090:9090 ghcr.io/centralmind/gateway:v0.1.0 start \